 Why Some Kids Resort to Destructive Behaviors

-The father of a 10-year-old diagnosed with ADHD shares, “My child has a very hard time when plans change.
+The father of a 10-year-old diagnosed with ADHD once shared with me: “My child has a very hard time when plans change.
 If we were going to the movies and we have to cancel because the road conditions are bad, she’ll start throwing her things around the room.
 She knows that’s not going to change the situation, but she just gets so angry when she’s disappointed that she explodes.”

 Intimidating parents and family members may also give a child who’s feeling powerless a sense of control.
-It’s important to note that teens and older children who destroy property as part of an overall pattern of violating the rights of others (stealing, destruction, violence, breaking the law) have moved beyond Oppositional Defiant Disorder and into what we term Conduct Disorder.
+It’s important to note that teens and older children who destroy property as part of an overall pattern of violating the rights of others (stealing, destruction, violence, breaking the law) have moved beyond oppositional defiant disorder and into what we term conduct disorder.
+(Please see the links at the end of this article for more information on ODD and conduct disorder.)

-Payback.
-Often the most frustrating situation is when a child behaves in a passive-aggressive manner, breaking things out of revenge for anger they’re feeling toward a parent.
-You may find something of yours broken—perhaps particularly sentimental or valuable—you know your child did it, but you can’t prove it.
-Your child will deny until there’s no breath left in her body that she’s responsible, yet your gut tells you she’s getting even for something she isn’t willing or able to share with you.
+You may find something of yours broken, perhaps something particularly sentimental or valuable.
+And you know your child did it, but you can’t prove it.
+Your child will deny until there’s no breath left in her body that she’s responsible.
+Yet your gut tells you she’s getting even for something she isn’t willing or able to share with you.

 What Can I Do about My Child’s Destructive Behavior?